 Any type of personal injury can disrupt your day-to-day life and result in a lot of personal and financial headaches, but a paralyzing injury is a uniquely devastating and life-altering event.
 If your accident left with a permanent loss of sensation or mobility, you may have a long road to maximum medical improvement ahead of you, not to mention significant—and lifelong—medical expenses to contend with.

 A Lawrenceville paralysis injury lawyer could help you file suit against the party responsible for such an accident and alleviate the financial burdens that may come with your newfound condition.
-In addition to losses you have already suffered in the immediate aftermath of your accident, a dedicated attorney could help you seek compensation for future damages that you can expect your injury to cause.
+In addition to losses you have already suffered in the immediate aftermath of your accident, a dedicated catastrophic injury attorney could help you seek compensation for future damages that you can expect your injury to cause.

 Causes and Effects of Permanent Paralysis